-hyper-kyphosis & Scheuermann's Disease
+Hyper-kyphosis & Scheuermann's Disease

 Looking from side on, there is a forward curve in the thoracic spine (upper back) referred to as “kyphosis”, which is compensated for by two backward curves, one in the cervical spine (neck) and one in the Lumbar spine (lower back); both are referred to as “lordosis”.
 The forward and backward curves act as shock absorbers and help to balance the spine, keeping it upright when standing and sitting.
-If the equilibrium between the curves is compromised, this can result in pain and limited mobility in some region of the spine.

 According to the Scoliosis Research Society, the normal range of a thoracic kyphosis is considered to be 20° to 45°.
 Once kyphosis exceeds 45° it is considered to be abnormal; hyper-kyphosis, is typically referred to as “round back” posture.